YangWu1227/surveyr/tests/testthat/_snaps/split-df.md

     Code
       split_df(df, patterns, "does_not_exist")
     Error <simpleError>
-      The argument 'weight' must exit in 'df'
+      The argument 'weight' must exist in 'df'